April 12: Anniversary of the First Human Space Flight

 How much does an astronaut suit cost?

 There is no one price tag, as some space agencies don’t disclose such information, and others have several different models.
-There is an assumption that current NASA space suits cost around $150 million, and the xEMU (Exploration Extravehicular Mobility Unit), which is developed for future missions, might cost at least $500 million.
+There is an assumption that the current space suit used by NASA on ISS costs around $12 million.